 Clean Up Your Community

-In 2019, volunteers helped remove over 28,000 pounds of trash and litter from Gwinnett County waterways.
+In 2024, Water Resources hosted 38 events where over 600 volunteers removed 31,225 pounds of trash, debris, and tires from Gwinnett County waterways.
 Volunteer cleanups make a real and immediate impact on water quality and improve the health of the local ecosystem.
 Not to mention that participants are often surprised at how enjoyable and satisfying cleanups can be!

 Cleanup events happen year-round, in all areas of the county.
 Since they cover a range of interests and offer different levels of intensity, there is a cleanup opportunity for everyone!
 You can even host your own cleanup and get your community group or neighborhood involved.
 To find out about conducting a cleanup project in your neighborhood, email DWRInfo@gwinnettcounty.com.